-The new programme, with the working title After Prison, is grounded in a simple proposition: there is always a better way to use a particular piece of land than as a place for a prison.
+At the Centre for Crime and Justice Studies, we believe that there is always a better use for a piece of land than as a place for a prison.

 “Over the ten years from 2009 to 2018, at least 1,425 women were killed by men in the UK.
 This means that a man killed a woman every three days.”

 The Centre's Research Analyst, Matt Ford answers questions on UK's "skyrocketing" prison population and government prison building programme.

 The interview, appearing in Sputnik News last week by Mohamed Elmaazi covers the general state of prison conditions, the politics of the prison building programme and realistic alternatives to imprisonment.